Greek PM, Turkish president to discuss Afghan developments

 The comments have come amid an increase in recent weeks in the number of Afghans making their way into Turkey across the border from Iran.

+Greece's defense and citizens' protection ministers, as well as the chief of the National Defense General Staff, were to visit the Evros border region on Friday.

+Greek authorities have constructed a new steel wall to block commonly used crossing points along the Evros River that forms much of the land border between Greece and Turkey.
+Plans to build the roughly 26-kilometer-long wall were finalized in October 2020.

-Anti-migrant sentiment is running high in Turkey as it grapples with economic woes — including high unemployment — that have been exacerbated by the coronavirus pandemic, and there is little appetite in the country to take in more people.
+In neighboring Turkey, anti-migrant sentiment has been running high as it grapples with economic woes, including high unemployment, that have been exacerbated by the coronavirus pandemic, and there is little appetite in the country to take in more people.

 “We need to remind our European friends of this fact: Europe — which has become the center of attraction for millions of people — cannot stay out of (the refugee) problem by harshly sealing its borders to protect the safety and wellbeing of its citizens,” Erdogan said.